DataDog/integrations-core/cassandra_nodetool/README.md

 It uses the `nodetool` utility to collect them.

 ## Setup

-Find below instructions to install and configure the check when running the Agent on a host.
-See the [Autodiscovery Integration Templates documentation][113] to learn how to apply those instructions to a containerized environment.

 ### Installation

 The Cassandra Nodetool check is included in the [Datadog Agent][114] package, so you don't need to install anything else on your Cassandra nodes.